Car platform: Recent years

 Japanese carmakers have followed the platform sharing practice with Honda's Acura line, Nissan's Infiniti brand, and Toyota's Lexus marque, as the entry-level luxury models are based on their mainstream lineup.
 For example, the Lexus ES is essentially an upgraded and rebadged Toyota Camry.
 After Daimler-Benz merged with Chrysler, Chrysler engineers used several M-B platforms for new models including the Crossfire which was based on the M-B SLK roadster.
-Other models that share platforms are the European Ford Focus, Mazda 3 and the Volvo S40.
+Other models that share platforms are the European Ford Focus, Mazda 3, and the Volvo S40.

 Differences between shared models typically involve styling, including headlights, tail lights, and front and rear fascias.
 Examples also involve differing engines and drivetrains.
 In some cases such as the Lexus ES that is a Toyota Camry, "same car, same blueprints, same skeleton off the same assembly line in the same factory", but the Lexus is marketed with premium coffee in the dealership's showroom and reduced greens fees at Pebble Beach Golf Links as part of the higher-priced badge.

 Platform sharing may be less noticeable now; however, it is still very apparent.
-Vehicle architectures primarily consist of "under the skin" components, and shared platforms can show up in unusual places, like the Nissan FM platform-mates Nissan 350Z sports car and Infiniti FX SUV.
-Volkswagen A platform-mates like the Audi TT and Volkswagen Golf also share much of their mechanical components but seem visually entirely different.
-Volkswagen Group and Toyota have both had much success building many well differentiated vehicles from many marques, from the same platforms.
+Vehicle architectures primarily consist of "under the skin" components, and shared platforms can show up in unusual places, like the Nissan FM platform-mates Nissan 350Z marketed as a sports car and Infiniti FX positioned as a SUV.
+The Volkswagen A platform-mates such as the sports-oriented Audi TT and the economy-focused Volkswagen Golf also share much of their mechanical components but are visually entirely different.
+Both the Volkswagen Group and Toyota have had much success building many well-differentiated vehicles from many marques, from the same platforms.
 One of the least conspicuous recent examples is the Chevy Trailblazer and Chevy SSR; both use the GMT-360 platform.